Read time: 5 minutes

 2. The app will request you to start the repair process.

-3. Enter your credentials as administrator to begin the repair process.
-The process will take some time, it totally depends upon the photos.
+3. Enter your credentials as administrator, and the process will take some time, depending upon the photos.

 5. Click the Command + Option button and open the iPhoto option.

-6. Press the keys till the Picture Library Rebuild dialog box appears.
+6. Press the keys until the Picture Library Rebuild dialog box appears.

 7. Click Repair iPhoto Library Database.